ezmsg-org/ezmsg-tools/README.md

 A namespace package for [ezmsg](https://github.com/iscoe/ezmsg) to visualize running graphs and data.

+The data visualization is highly fragile.
+This package is a temporary solution only.
+It will be replaced ASAP.

 ## Installation

 Use `conda` (or `mamba`) and create a new environment with Python.
 We use `conda` because a dependency (`pygraphviz`) requires compiled dependencies that are not easy to install on Win or Mac.